riverdaleGithub/processing_23_24/README.md

 # Introduction to Processing in Java

-Hello 9th & 10th graders!
 Welcome to the exciting world of Processing in Java.
 This course will introduce you to the basics of graphics and interactivity using the Processing environment.

 ## What is Processing?